EnsembleUI/ensemble_docs/pages/apis/api-item-templates.md

-# Binding APIs to Item Templates in Ensemble
+# Binding APIs to Item Templates

-When developing user interfaces, it's common to display lists of items, and Ensemble simplifies this process by providing the item-template property in the YAML syntax.
-This property can be assigned to container widgets like Column or Row and is particularly useful for binding API responses to data-driven UI elements.
+When developing user interfaces, it's common to display lists of items, and Ensemble simplifies this process by providing the item-template property.
+This property can be assigned to container widgets like GridView or Carousel and is particularly useful for binding API responses to data-driven UI elements.

 `item-template` takes the following properties: